eguidotti/torchabc/README.md

     def postprocess(outputs, hparams):
         """The postprocessing step.

-        Transforms the neural network outputs into the final predictions.
+        Transforms the outputs into postprocessed predictions.

         Parameters
         ----------
         outputs : Union[Tensor, Iterable[Tensor]]
-            The tensor(s) returned by the forward pass of `self.network`. hparams : dict
+            The outputs returned by `self.network`.
+        hparams : dict
-            The model's hyperparameters.
+            The hyperparameters.

         Returns
         -------
         Any
-            The postprocessed outputs.
+            The postprocessed predictions.
         """
         return outputs

     def checkpoint(self, epoch, metrics):
         """The checkpointing step.

-        Performs the checkpointing step at the end of each epoch.
+        Performs checkpointing at the end of each epoch.

         Parameters
         ----------
         epoch : int
-            The epoch.
+            The epoch number, starting at 1.
         metrics : Dict[str, float]
-            Dictionary containing the validation metrics.
+            Dictionary of validation metrics.

         Returns
         -------